VIOLETS LEVEL

 Students in this level attend classes a minimum of three days a week.
 The schedule is arranged so that the three days begin at the same time and available classes are held back to back.

-- If taking only required classes, students will come Monday, Tuesday, and Thursday from 5:15 - 7:30 pm.
-Monday and Thursday, students will have leveled technique and pointe, and Tuesday they will have open technique and movement foundations (conditioning).
+• If taking only required classes, students will come Monday, Thursday, and either Tuesday or Friday from 5:30 - 7:30 pm.
+Monday and Thursday, students will have leveled technique and pointe, and Tuesday or Friday they will have open technique and movement foundations.

-- On Wednesdays, students can take the optional Character II/Contemporary II class
+• On Wednesdays or Thursdays, students can take the optional Character/Contemporary II class

 Accommodations/Alternatives:

-- Open Tech classes - Open classes are offered two times per week at this level.
+• Open Tech classes - Open classes are offered two times per week at this level.
+One of them is a required class.

 Tuition adjustments for these accommodations have to be done manually - please make all requests for alternative schedules via email.